maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 It is the classifier that has the smallest expected prediction error amongst all classifiers, or equivalently, the best prediction accuracy.
 <br>
 <br>
-It also provides theoretical justification for an important, and intuitive, decision heuristic commonly used across machine learning: assigning an example to the class with highest posterior probability.
+It provides a framework for modelling classifiers as well as theoretical grounding for an important, and intuitive, decision heuristic commonly used across machine learning: assigning an example to the class with highest posterior probability.
 <br>
 <br>
 <strong>Remember:</strong> the take-home message is that if we had access to the true data distribution, forming an optimal classifier would be trivial.